-- 1. The last time the course was offered. - 2.
+- 1. When the course was last offered. - 2.
 Why the course currently isn't being offered. - 3.
-When is the course expected to be put on schedule. - 4.
-Has there been any attempts to put the course schedule in the past six years. - 5.
+When the course is expected to be put on schedule. - 4.
+Whether there have been any attempts to put the course schedule in the past six years. - 5.
 Why the course should not be deactivated.